jammsen/docker-sons-of-the-forest-dedicated-server/.github/ISSUE_TEMPLATE/bug_report.md

  - Disk:

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, in as much detail as possible.